Health Tips

 • Injury or Trauma: Kidney cysts can occasionally appear following an injury or trauma to the kidneys.

-Simple kidney cysts normally do cause any problems.
-Only when these enlarge it can lead to:
+Simple kidney cysts normally do not cause any problems.
+Only when these are enlarged can it lead to:

-1. Discomfort or pain: Kidney cysts that are big can cause discomfort or irritation in the back or side of the kidneys.
+• Discomfort or Pain: Kidney cysts that are big can cause discomfort or irritation in the back or side of the kidneys.

-Typically, healthcare experts employ imaging investigations to evaluate renal cysts that include:
+Typically, healthcare experts employ imaging investigations to evaluate renal cysts which include:

 • Ultrasound